 But, whether you realize it or not, your use of drugs that are illegal on a federal level is going to hold you back in one way or another.
 Maybe that means failing a background check for your dream job or wasting time that could otherwise be invested in creative endeavors.
 Perhaps your appetite for weed is standing in the way of important personal goals such as weight loss or fitness, or your grades are sliding because you’ve been smoking instead of studying.

 You may not have even realized the extent of your challenges so far, but when you really stop to think about it, you’ll likely be able to identify at least one area of life that could be improved by sobriety.
 From achieving the GPA you need to get into medical school, to testing clean for drugs at your next job interview, quitting weed can help you break away from a toxic lifestyle and open doors to new opportunities.
 The sooner you realize this, the more motivated you will be to quit.

 So, you’re ready to quit.
 Now what?

-While quitting marijuana is often seen as safer and easier than cessation of other substances due to the minimal physical effects, quitting any addiction isn’t easy.
-Some people are afraid of the effects on their day-to-day habits, while others are worried about withdrawal side effects.
-However, these concerns shouldn’t stop you from taking the leap.
-All things considered, withdrawal symptoms from marijuana are milder than for virtually all other abused substances, including headaches, mood swings, irritability and trouble focusing.
-Further, there are no risks when quitting cold turkey like there are for alcohol or benzodiazepines.
+While detoxing from marijuana is relatively easy compared to detoxing from some other drugs, quitting any addiction isn’t easy.
+Some people are afraid of the effects on their day-to-day life, while others are worried about the physical side effects of withdrawal.
+Such concerns shouldn’t stop you from taking the leap.
+All things considered, withdrawal symptoms from marijuana are usually pretty mild and may include headaches, mood swings, irritability, and trouble focusing.
+Furthermore, there are no serious physical risks when quitting cold turkey like there are for alcohol or benzodiazepines.

-In many ways, detoxing from marijuana is mental and related to habits rather than physical, and the right mindset can make a difference.
-These tips can help you do what’s right for your health and your life.
+In many ways, successfully detoxing from marijuana is more of a mental hurdle than a physical one: It’s much more tied up with your daily habits than the physical challenges of detox; and the right mindset can make all the difference.
+The following tips can help you do what’s right for your health and your life.